Scottish folk music: Celtic rock

 Celtic rock developed as a variant of British folk rock, playing traditional Scottish folk music with rock instrumentation, developed by Fairport Convention and its members from 1969.
 Donovan used the term "Celtic rock" to describe the folk rock he created for his Open Road album in 1970, featured a song with "Celtic rock" as its title.
 The adoption of British folk rock heavily influenced by Scottish traditional music produced groups including the JSD Band The Natural Acoustic Band (1970) and Spencer's Feat.
 Out of the wreckage of the latter in 1974, guitarist Dick Gaughan formed probably the most successful band in this genre Five Hand Reel, who combined Irish and Scottish personnel, before he embarked on an influential solo career.

 From the late 1970s the attendance at, and number of, folk clubs began to decrease, as new musical and social trends, including punk rock, new wave and electronic music began to dominate.
 However, in Scotland the circuit of cèilidhs and festivals helped prop up traditional music.
 Two of the most successful groups of the 1980s emerged from this dance band circuit.
-From 1978, when they began to release original albums, Runrig produced highly polished Scottish folk rock, including the first commercially successful album with the all Gaelic Play Gaelic in 1978.
+From 1978, when they began to release original albums, Runrig produced highly polished Scottish folk rock, including the first commercially successful album with all Gaelic lyrics, Play Gaelic in 1978.
 From the 1980s Capercaillie combined Scottish folk music, electric instruments and haunting vocals to considerable success.
 While bagpipes had become an essential element in Scottish folk bands they were much rarer in folk rock outfits, but were successfully integrated into their sound by Wolfstone from 1989, who focused on a combination of highland music and rock.
 More recently, bands such as Mànran and Tide Lines have also focused on a combination of Celtic music and pop-rock.
 Additionally, groups such as Shooglenifty and Peatbog Faeries mixed traditional highland music with more modern sounds, such as dubstep rhythms, creating a genre sometimes referred to as "Acid Croft".
 Niteworks inspired the two aforementioned bands and the electronic sampling of Martyn Bennett have further developed Celtic electronic music which has been described as both Gaelictronica and Celtictronica.